sendgrid/docs/source/User_Guide/Settings/subusers.md

 Switching back to your parent account
 {% endanchor %}

-Click the link at the top left that says “<- Back to Parent Account”.
+Click the link at the top left that says “Back to Parent Account”.
 This will log you out of the Subuser account and take you back to your parent account portal.

 {% anchor h2 %}